iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/denovo_gene_sets_section.rst

   peopleGroups = <comma-separated list of people groups>

-``peopleGroups`` is a comma-separated list of ids of people groups (defined in the :ref:`people_group_section` section in the study config), indicating for which people groups to generate denovo gene sets.
+``peopleGroups`` is a comma-separated list of ids of people groups (defined in the :ref:`people_group_section` section in the study config), indicating which people groups to generate denovo gene sets for.

 standardCriterias.<standard criteria id>.segments
 _________________________________________________

+..
+FIXME:
+  Add link to `here` reference for variants querying filters.

 .. code-block:: ini

   standardCriterias.<standard criteria id>.segments = <<<standard criteria name 1>:<standard criteria value 1>>,<<standard criteria name 2>:<standard criteria value 2>>,<...>>

+This property defines standard criteria segments indicating a group of genes and their families.
+The configured standard criterias can be combined together, or with ``recurrencyCriteria``, in the ``geneSetsNames`` property in this section.
+The combinations will then be added as groups of denovo gene sets (which will be available in the ``Gene Sets`` filter in the ``Genotype Browser`` of the study).

+Elements of the standard criteria segments are:

+  * ``<standard criteria id>`` indicates the id of the standard criteria.
+    The id must be one of the defined filters by which you can query variants in the backend.
+The possible filters are defined here.

-This properly defines standard criteria segments indicating group in denovo gene sets. ``<standard criteria id>`` indicates filter used in quering variants for denovo gene set group defined by this standard criteria, ``<standard criteria name>`` indicates display name of group defined by this standard criteria and ``<standard criteria value>`` indicates value used in quering variants for denovo gene set group defined by this standard criteria.
+  * ``<standard criteria name>`` indicates the display name of the group defined by this standard criteria.

+  * ``<standard criteria value>`` indicates the value used when querying variants for the denovo gene set group defined by this standard criteria.

 recurrencyCriteria.segments
 ___________________________